lei-zhang/rl_cmdstanr/README.md

 v1 - Lei Zhang - 10 Aug 2020

-Note: this mini tutorial assumes you already know a bit about RStan, and considering switch to cmdstanr.
+Note: this mini tutorial assumes you already know a bit about RStan, and now consider switching to cmdstanr.

 ## tl;dr
 ```